Guidance

 Rangatahi or tamariki may have viewed sexual images online, as part of their normal exploration.
 However, if this has included child sexual images, talk to them about what they've seen and consider how to create improved online safety in the future.
 We should consider reporting to the police if we know where they accessed the images.

-We do not base our assessment on whether the police intend to charge or not.
-If the concerns do not meet the threshold for the Child Protection Protocol (CPP), our assessment needs to establish evidence of safety that protects tamariki and rangatahi from sexual abuse, as well as exposure to inappropriate sexual material.
+If the concerns do not meet the threshold for the Child Protection Protocol (CPP), we need to establish evidence of safety that protects tamariki and rangatahi from sexual abuse, as well as exposure to inappropriate sexual material.

 We take all concerns seriously, regardless of the gender of the accused.
 Both men and women can sexualise, objectify and sexually abuse tamariki or rangatahi.